• Menu

 Q. How do I exchange money in Morocco?

-A. If you have US dollars, Euros or British Pounds, you can exchange money at an exchange bureau upon arrival at the airport or at your hotel but the rate won’t be quite as good as exchange bureaus we’ll find elsewhere.
+A. If you have US dollars, Euros or British Pounds, you can exchange money at an exchange bureau upon arrival at the airport or at your hotel, but the rate won’t be quite as good as exchange bureaus you’ll find elsewhere.
 Our guide can help find the best place to exchange your cash for local currency.

 There is often a problem making change in Morocco, and it can be difficult to pay with large banknotes, so be sure to get smaller denomination bank notes (10s and 20s) as this will make your life easier when paying for inexpensive items such as drinks and souvenirs.